MrMabulous/GitTrustedTimestamps/README.md

 # LTV data:

 Additionally to the bare timestamp tokens stored in the commit message as trailers, the *timestamping commit* also adds revisioned files to the .timestampltv folder.
 If the timestamps should be evaluated many years in the future when the entire certificate chains of tokens for example are not available anymore, this *Long Term Validation* data will facilitate validating the tokens.
 For each *timestamping commit* two files will be stored:
-1. .timestampltv/certs/issuer_hash.cer: This file contains the entire trust chain of the TSA certificate in PEM format.
-In most cases this file will not change for subsequent timestamp tokens, so no additional data is added to the repository (the file content only changes if the TSA changes its signing certificate).
+1. .timestampltv/certs/issuer_hash.cer: This file contains the entire trust chain of the TSA certificate in PEM format (the first certificate being the TSA's signing certificate and the last being the self-signed root).
+In most cases this file will not change for subsequent timestamp tokens, so no additional data is added to the repository (the file content only changes when the TSA changes its signing certificate).
 2. .timestampltv/crls/issuer_hash.crl: This file contains CRL responses in PEM format for all certificates in the trust chain at the time of timestamping.
+In most cases this file will not change for subsequent timestamp tokens, so no additional data is added to the repository (the file content only changes when the CRL lists referenced by certificate in the trust chain change).

 The `issuer_hash` for both files corresponds to the ESSCertID or ESSCertIDv2 hash with which the token identifies its issuer certificate.

+# Author

+- Matthias Bühlmann